VictoriaMetrics/VictoriaMetrics/docs/README.md

 ## Multiple retentions

-Just start multiple VictoriaMetrics instances with distinct values for the following flags:
+A single instance of VictoriaMetrics supports only a single retention, which can be configured via `-retentionPeriod` command-line flag.
+If you need multiple retentions, then you may start multiple VictoriaMetrics instances with distinct values for the following flags:

 * `-retentionPeriod`
 * `-storageDataPath`, so the data for each retention period is saved in a separate directory